dyte-submissions/dyte-vit-2022-tanish-malekar/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I would like to thank Dyte for providing this oppurtunity to create a CLI tool as a part of thier hiring challenge.
+I would like to thank Dyte for providing this oppurtunity to create a CLI tool as a part of their hiring challenge.
 I learnt a lot in the process.

 <p align="right">(<a href="#top">back to top</a>)</p>